Romandius/Yandex.Praktikum/4th project/read_me_4.md

 Project description

-You work in the online store "Streamchik", which sells computer games around the world.
-Historical data on game sales, user and expert ratings, genres and platforms (for example, Xbox or PlayStation) are available from open sources.
-You need to identify the patterns that determine the success of the game.
-This will allow you to place a bet on a potentially popular product and plan advertising campaigns.
+This project is being implemented for the online store "Streamchik", which sells computer games around the world.
+Historical data on game sales, user and expert ratings, genres, and platforms (such as Xbox or PlayStation) are available from open sources.
+It is necessary in the course of a research project to determine the patterns that determine the success of the game.
+Then help you make a choice in favor of whom to bet on a potentially popular product and plan advertising campaigns.

-Here is the data up to 2016.
-Let's say it's December 2016, and you're planning a campaign for 2017.
-You need to work out the principle of working with data.
-It doesn't matter if you forecast sales for 2017 based on 2016 data or 2027 based on 2026 data.
+The data is provided until 2016.
+The first month is December 2016, and the campaign is planned for 2017.
+We need to work out the principle of working with data.
-The data set includes the abbreviation ESRB (Entertainment Software Rating Board) - an association that determines the age rating of computer games.
+The data set includes the abbreviation ESRB ( Entertainment Software Rating Board) - an association that determines the age rating of computer games.
 ESRB evaluates game content and assigns it a suitable age category, for example, "For adults", "For young children" or "For teenagers".

 Data description